 Hi, I’m Marilyn…

-I didn’t always know that I had a voice.
-When I started writing, I had no idea what a voice was!
+When I started writing, I didn’t know I had a voice.
 That was decades ago.
 Now I teach women who are done with silence how to free their voice, claim their truth, and write their memoir with confidence, craft, and consciousness.

 Welcome, I’m so glad you’re here.